 Communication is Key!

 Rania Al Abdullah once said: “We are stronger when we listen, and smarter when we share.“

 The most significant benefit with this process is the loop of communication that is created between YOU, the customer, and the team that is actually creating your website.
 Here are four essential ceremonies that significantly improve the final product:

 - Sprint Planning – The product owner, scrum master, and development team meet to discuss the user stories and estimate the tasks required for the sprint EVERY WEEK.

 - Daily Stand Up – Sadly, this isn’t a comedy session!
 A stand-up is a brief meeting where all members meet to discuss.

 - What they have completed since the previous meeting.

 - Is anything blocking project progress or requires assistance?

-- Sprint Review – Once a sprint has been completed, all team members will meet again, and the development team will demonstrate the completed product to the product owner.
+- Sprint Review – Once a sprint is complete, all team members will meet again, and the development team will demonstrate the completed product to the product owner.

 - Retrospective – The entire team will reflect on the process and what they can do to improve it going forward.